 5. Connect with existing clients, colleagues and other professionals you know in real life.

 One of the great myths of social media is that having more connections is better.
 It’s actually the opposite.
-100 meaningful connections is better than 10,000 vanity connections.
+100 meaningful connections are better than 10,000 vanity connections.

 People you’ve met or already know in person are ideal to connect with on social media.
 They are much more likely to engage with you than some stranger whose profile pic is all you know about them.